maartenba/maartenba.github.io/_posts/2021-01-13-the-process-thought-and-technology-behind-building-a-friendly-net-sdk-for-jetbrains-space.markdown

 In this post, I wanted to dive into some considerations we had to make while building the .NET SDK for Space, with enough technical pointers and resources so you can go and explore the wonderful world of JetBrains Space, code generation, `System.text.Json` and more.

 If you have any questions, feel free to use the comments below or reach out on Twitter.
-More than happy to dive into more detail on some of these topics, but expect more words in that case, too :-)
+More than happy to dive into more detail on some of these topics.

 See you next time!